Crypt212/obsidian-vault/MindMap/Theory Of Computation/Theory Of Computation.md

-- Theory of Computation is concerned of whether
+- Theory of Computation is a branch of computer science and mathematics concerned of whether a problem is sovlable